puneettiwari61/react-native-itunes-api/README.md

 ## To start the project

+- First Install dependencies using
+ `npm i`

-- First start metro server using
+- Start metro server using
 `npx react-native start`

 # Then run